-If updating and perfecting your resumé isn’t one of your New Year’s resolutions – make it one.
-You still have about a week until you get busy at school again.
+If updating and perfecting your resumé isn’t one of your resolutions – make it one.
 Now is a great time to make your resumé sparkle!

 The resumé is a constant point of discussion here at TalentEgg.
 Many students and new grads don’t have the work experience required to fill up a resumé.
 Some have so much work experience they could fill multiple pages, but it often has nothing to do with the job they’re applying for.

 The reality is that most employers still require you to submit a resumé when you apply for a job.
 However, that doesn’t mean you can’t show off your potential in your resumé.
 Not all employers want the same thing from a resumé, but here are some general tips I’ve picked up.

 Your resumé should be short, easy-to-read and packed with information.
 Each word should be carefully chosen to showcase your experience and abilities.
 You don’t have to include everything you’ve ever done, just the stuff that’s relevant to the job you’re applying for.
 Don’t make it easy for employers to skip over you because the first page of your resumé doesn’t include everything they need.

 Create a Different Resumé for Each Role You Apply For

 You don’t need to start from scratch each time, but you should tailor your experience and skills to match important keywords in the job description each time you apply.
 Scrap any unrelated details.

 To avoid just listing your former responsibilities and duties, be specific about the results you achieved.
 For each point you add, ask yourself questions such as: How many times did I do this?
 How often?
 By how much did the company’s bottom line increase?
 How many clients did I interact with?
 How many co-workers were in the group I led?
 Figures like these are an easy way to help employers decide if you meet or exceed their expectations.